New Hampshire Labor Laws Guide

 Work time restrictions for New Hampshire minors aged 16 and 17

-When it comes to minors aged 16 and 17, two divisions can further be made — minors that are in school and minors that have graduated or don’t go to school.
+When it comes to minors aged 16 and 17, 2 divisions can further be made — minors who are in school and minors who have graduated or don’t go to school.

-If the employee is aged 16 and 17 and is enrolled in high school, they cannot work:
+If the employee is aged 16 and 17 and is enrolled in high school, they can’t work:

-If the employee is aged 16 and 17 and doesn’t attend school, they cannot work:
+If the employee is aged 16 and 17 and doesn’t attend school, they can’t work:

 Breaks for New Hampshire minors